 • Fresh seafood such as mussels, salmon, lobster, prawns, crab and scallops.

-• BC roll (British Columbian speciality sushi roll made with rice, seaweed, grilled salmon and cucumber).
+• BC roll: British Columbian speciality sushi roll made with rice, seaweed, barbecued salmon and cucumber.

 Things to know

 In most provinces, you can only buy spirits from specially licensed liquor stores.
 In Quebec, wine and beer are also available in convenience stores and supermarkets.
-Beer is sold in some Ontario grocery stores, and a limited number of BC supermarkets sell alcoholic drinks.
+Beer, cider and wine are sold in some Ontario grocery stores and a limited number of BC supermarkets sell alcoholic drinks.